neondatabase/website/content/docs/functions/now.md

 ### Time zone awareness

-Like `current_timestamp`, `now()` returns a value in the time zone of the current session.
-This defaults to the server's time zone unless explicitly set in the session.
-It's important to keep this in mind when working with timestamps across different time zones.
+Like `current_timestamp`, `now()` returns a value in the timezone of the current session.
+This defaults to the server's timezone unless explicitly set in the session.
+It's important to keep this in mind when working with timestamps across different timezones.

 ### Difference between `now()` and the keyword `now`

-The `now()` function is a built-in function that returns the current timestamp with the time zone.
+The `now()` function is a built-in function that returns the current timestamp with the timezone.
 In contrast, the keyword `now` (without parentheses) is a reserved word that is converted to the current timestamp value when first parsed.

 It is recommended to use `now()` for clarity and consistency.
 For example, if the default value for a column is set to `now`, it will be evaluated once when the table is created and reused for all successive records.
 Whereas, `now()` will be evaluated each time a new row is inserted, which is the typically desired behavior.

 ### Alternative functions

-- `current_timestamp` - Functionally identical to `now()`.
+- `current_timestamp()` - Functionally identical to `now()`.
 - `transaction_timestamp()` - Returns the current timestamp at the start of the current transaction, also equivalent to `now()`.
 - `statement_timestamp()` - Returns the current timestamp at the start of the current statement.
-- `clock_timestamp()` - Returns the actual current timestamp with time zone, which can change even during a single SQL statement.
+- `clock_timestamp()` - Returns the actual current timestamp with timezone, which can change even during a single SQL statement.

 ## Resources